George Mandel Memorial Aerospace Award

-Questions about the award may also be addressed to Sara.
+Questions about the award may also be addressed to Kim.

 Applicants will receive notification on award status within a month of the submission deadline.
 The award payments will be coordinated by SLA headquarters staff.
 The award recipient’s name will be posted to the Engineering Community's website.
 An announcement and introduction of the award recipient will be posted to the Engineering Community website and to SLA Connect.

 2020: Zachary Painter